bewing03/comp20/team23/README.md

 ## List of all the features
 * Front End Framework
     * Bootstrap will be used for the HTML, CSS, and Javascript for the webpages, allowing for both desktop and mobile versions depending on viewport size
-* Restful API
+* Javascript Game Engine
-    * We will be using Soundcloud to play the music playlists and animal sounds.
+    * We used Phaser.io to create the game.
 * Server-Side Data Persistance
-    * We will be using Node.js to run the web server that hosts the game
+    * We used Node.js to run the web server that hosts the game
-    * We will be using MongoDB for data persistence to score high scores and usernames to create a global leaderboard
+    * We used MongoDB for data persistence to store high scores to create a global leaderboard

 ## Data usage and collection
 * Program will prompt the user for a user name